 Health Plan Identifier and National Provider Identifier

-On Aug.
-24, 2012, a final rule was issued that (1) adopts a 10-digit health plan identifier (HPID) for health plan entities to use in transactions with other covered entities, and (2) requires certain individual health care providers, who previously were not required to do so, obtain and disclose a national provider identifier (NPI) in 2013.
+The final rule also requires certain individual health care providers, who previously were not required to do so, obtain and disclose a national provider identifier (NPI) in 2013.
 At this time, the use of an HPID would only be required for electronic transactions.

 The effective date to comply is Nov.
 5, 2014, and small health plans Nov.
 5, 2015.